 Amazed by Hope

-Friends, I was amazed to hear stories about Jesus meeting people where they are – in the midst of crisis and pain – through these signs of love and compassion.
+Friends, these stories amazed me.
+Stories about Jesus meeting people where they are – in the midst of crisis and pain – through these signs of love and compassion.
 He has spent the last few days finding ways to offer hope and support.
 Strategizing with colleagues about how to coordinate response efforts.
-Walking and driving through some of the affected communities.
+Walking and driving through some of the communities affected by the tornados.
 Praying with people, clearing debris, and other small ways of offering hope.

 How you can help:

-- Second, if you can, give to UMCOR for disaster relief.
-Every dollar that goes to UMCOR is spent on relief and recovery efforts.
-The overhead and administrative costs are covered through the UMCOR Sunday special offering.
+Second, if you can, give to UMCOR for disaster relief.
+Every dollar given to UMCOR funds ministry efforts on the ground.
+Support for overhead and administrative costs comes from UMCOR Sunday special offerings.
 You can give here, or you can give on Sunday and write “Disaster Relief” on your envelope or the memo line of you check.